Headless Browser in NodeJS with Puppeteer [2024]

 scraper.js

-// Selectors
+// selectors

-const pokemonDetailsSelector = '.woocommerce-product-details__short-description',
+const productDetailsSelector = '.woocommerce-product-details__short-description',

-pokemonLinkSelector = '.woocommerce-LoopProduct-link.woocommerce-loop-product__link';
+productLinkSelector = '.woocommerce-LoopProduct-link.woocommerce-loop-product__link';

-await page.$$eval(pokemonLinkSelector, (links) => links[0]?.click());
+await page.$$eval(productLinkSelector, (links) => links[0]?.click());

-// Gets the content of the description from the element
+// gets the content of the description from the element

-const description = await page.$eval(pokemonDetailsSelector, (node) => node.textContent);
+const description = await page.$eval(productDetailsSelector, (node) => node.textContent);

-// Logs the description of the Pokemon
+// logs the description of the product

 console.log('Description: ', description);